Concerns linger on World of Beer liquor license | Sarasota | Your Observer

 City officials recommended approval of a new liquor license for World of Beer.
 Residents call the bar a good neighbor.
-So why are there still questions surrounding the application?
+So why was the application so divisive?

+The two 3-2 votes Monday were indicative of a surprisingly contentious approval process, underscoring concerns neighbors had about the future of the two-story property.

+Although the commission initially voted to hold another public hearing, Commissioner Liz Alpert later changed her vote.
+The majority of the commission applauded World of Beer’s track record of success.

 On Tuesday, the City Commission is scheduled to rule on that application, which comes from the owners of World of Beer, located at 1888 Main St. The item is bundled into the meeting’s consent agenda, which would involve no discussion before the commission makes a decision.

-Note: UPDATE: The City Commission voted Monday to hold a public hearing before allowing the use of a new liquor license at a Main Street bar — and less than four hours later reversed its decision and approved the application.